AppLovin/AppLovin-MAX-Unreal/README.md

 ## Loading a Rewarded Ad

-The following code shows you how to attach listeners and load the first rewarded ad: ==TODO==
+The following code shows you how to bind to delegates and load the first rewarded ad:

 ```cpp
 // UMyWidget.cpp (UMyWidget inherits from UObject to access TimerManager)